3dzayn/StreetMap/README.md

 Finally, a **big thanks** to the [OpenStreetMap Foundation](http://wiki.osmfoundation.org/wiki/Main_Page) and the fantastic community who contribute map data and maintain the database.

+## Improvements (my little contribution)

+Expose properties and functions to BluePrint to be able to manipulate StreetMap data